S3 method for class 'BGGM'

 component

-Should all predictor variables, predictor variables for the conditional model, the zero-inflated part of the model, the dispersion term or the instrumental variables be returned?
-Applies to models with zero-inflated and/or dispersion formula, or to models with instrumental variable (so called fixed-effects regressions).
-May be abbreviated.
-Note that the conditional component is also called count or mean component, depending on the model.
+Which type of parameters to return, such as parameters for the conditional model, the zero-inflated part of the model, the dispersion term, the instrumental variables or marginal effects be returned?
+Applies to models with zero-inflated and/or dispersion formula, or to models with instrumental variables (so called fixed-effects regressions), or models with marginal effects (from mfx).
+See details in section Model Components .May be abbreviated.
+Note that the conditional component also refers to the count or mean component - names may differ, depending on the modeling package.
+There are three convenient shortcuts (not applicable to all model classes):

 summary